-All secondary containers are to be labeled.
-Information on secondary labels must include the chemical identity and the hazard information from the manufacturer's label.
+All secondary containers are to be labeled upon transfer of the chemical to the container.
+Information on secondary container labels must include the chemical identity and the hazard information from the manufacturer's label.

 SAFETY DATA SHEETS (SDS)

 A safety data sheet is a written document describing the identification of the common name(s) of the product, chemical substances, physical and health hazards, entry route(s), permissible exposure limit, and any general precautions or controls for safe handling.
 The document also includes emergency first aid procedures, the date the SDS was prepared, and the name, address, and telephone number of the chemical manufacturer.